yahoo/elide-doc/pages/guide/08-filters.md

 [RSQL](https://github.com/jirutka/rsql-parser) is a query language that allows conjunction (and), disjunction (or), and parenthetic grouping of boolean expressions.
 It is a superset of the [FIQL language](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00).

+Because RSQL is a superset of FIQL, FIQL queries should be properly parsed.
+RSQL primarily adds more friendly lexer tokens to FIQL for conjunction and disjunction: 'and' instead of ';' and 'or' instead of ','.
+RSQL also adds a richer set of operators.

 ### Disjoint Filter Syntax

 To specify _disjoint filters_, the filter query parameters look like `filter[TYPE]` where 'TYPE' is the name of the data model/entity.
 Any number of filter parameters can be specified provided the 'TYPE' is different for each parameter.

 The value of any query parameter is a RSQL expression composed of predicates.
-Each predicate contains an attribute of the data model, an operator, and zero or more comparision values.
+Each predicate contains an attribute of the data model, an operator, and zero or more comparison values.

 ### Disjoint Filter Examples